 NOTE: If you are not seeing high-quality (H.264) video in your Firefox browser, make sure that H.264/avc3 on the media source extension is enabled.

-Some browsers, like Microsoft Internet Explorer 11 on Windows 7, cannot decode H.264 video.
+Some browsers cannot decode H.264 video.
 If Web Client detects that your browser does not support H.264 streams, it displays the video anyway, but as a lower quality MJPEG stream.
 So, if you need to display high-quality video in Web Client, choose a web browser that supports H.264.

 - When controlling a PTZ camera